Filter Results

 Open

-• Graded Exercise Hypoxia Testing Rochester, Minn.
+• Graded Exercise Hypoxia Testing Rochester, MN

 The purpose of this study is to develop a single, standardized test to determine how individuals tolerate acute hypoxia in a stepwise fashion.
 We aim to evaluate the association between multiple factors, such as ventilatory compensation, heart rate response, acid-base changes, sex, pulmonary function, etc, which may explain why some individuals tolerate exercise in hypoxia better than others.
 Identifying these factors of association will inform future pharmacological and non-pharmacological attempts to combat acute hypoxic exercise.